samt/node-gitolite/readme.md

 Node.js interface to a gitolite backend system, inspired by the ruby gem [gitolite](https://github.com/wingrunr21/gitolite)

+This works by maintaining interal data structures to represent the gitoltie admin repository.
+It does not require you to relinquish external control over the repository as it will rebuild the data structures based upon the current state of the repository, the configuration files, and the user keys.

 ## Features

 * Creation and management of Repositories, Users, Keys, and Groups